The brain rules for visual aids

 ‘Let’s do it now,’ he said.

 ‘Move the car!’

 I thought I was listening, but I hadn’t retained anything because I was reading the e-mail, which I then had to read again as that hadn’t sunk in either.

 What does any of this have to do with slides?
 Well, if you’re asking your audience to read or absorb complex slides while you’re talking, there’s a good chance key bits of your message will be lost.
-Imagine the frustration of spending days on a PowerPoint presentation only for people to go away without remembering the important points.
-At BBC Weather we are encouraged to keep the graphics simple so the audience can absorb the visual basics of the weather story – I’m there to add detail.
+Imagine the frustration of spending days on a PowerPoint presentation only for people to go away without remembering the essential points.
+At BBC Weather, we are encouraged to keep the graphics simple so the audience can absorb the visual basics of the weather story – I’m there to add detail.
 Our presenting aim is to bring value, meaning we don’t just say what you see on the screen.
-We create a compelling narrative by telling a story, making comparisons, explaining what the data means and always understanding the forecast before we build our graphics.
-The narrative guides the visual aids not the other way around.
+We create a compelling narrative by telling a story, making comparisons, explaining what the data means and always understanding the forecast before building our graphics.
+The narrative guides the visual aids, not the other way around.

 So next time you have to prepare for a big presentation, create the story and then build your slides around it, or perhaps ask yourself if you even need to use slides?
 It can be much more engaging just to stand and talk.
 One of the most popular Ted Talks of all time is Sir Ken Robinson’s inspiring case for why schools kill creativity.
 He uses no slides at all.

 One final point; remember YOU are the presentation, not the slides.
 Oh, and if you ever happen to find one of those original magnetic weather symbols, they’re highly collectable!